Susan Vella, L.S.M. (416.363.7627 - direct line email@example.com)

-In addition, Ms. Vella has completed her role as Commission Counsel to the Ipperwash Inquiry which examined the events surrounding the shooting death of First Nations member, Dudley George, by an OPP officer during an occupation at Ipperwash Provincial Park.
+In addition, Ms. Vella was associate commission counsel to the Ipperwash Inquiry which examined the events surrounding the shooting death of First Nations member, Dudley George, by an OPP officer during an occupation at Ipperwash Provincial Park.
 For more information on the Ipperwash Inquiry, go to www.ipperwashinquiry.ca.
 Ms. Vella was interviewed with respect to her role as Commission Counsel by the Canadian Bar Association in Inquiring Minds, to review the article click here.

 Susan Vella has appeared as lead counsel at all levels of court in civil sexual abuse and other matters, including the Supreme Court of Canada, the Court of Appeal for Ontario, the Superior Court of Justice (Divisional Court).
 She has conducted several civil sexual assault trials at the Superior Court of Justice (and the former Ontario Court of Justice - General Division) against both institutions and individual perpetrators.
 See for example: Bazley v.
 Curry, 2 S.C.R.
 534; Jacobi v.
 Griffiths, 2 S.C.R.
 570; K.L.B. v.
 British Columbia, 2 S.C.R.
 403; M.B. v.
 British Columbia, 2 S.C.R.
 477; and E.D.G. v.
 Hammer, 2 S.C.R.
 459; P.D. v Allen, O.J.
 No. 3042; Polgrain Estate v.
 Toronto East General Hospital (2008), 293 D.L.R.
 (4th) 266 (C.A.); Evans v.
 Sproule, O.J.
 No. 4518.
 Ms. Vella has represented individuals against various religious institutions, school boards, children's aid agencies, the federal and provincial governments, police forces, health care facilities and other defendants.

-Ms. Vella has been selected by her peers to be on the Best Lawyers' listing of personal injury lawyers in specific recognition of her work representing survivors of sexual and institutional abuse.
+Ms. Vella has been selected by her peers to be on the Best Lawyers'listing in the practice areas of personal injury litigation and Aboriginal Law in specific recognition of her work representing survivors of sexual and institutional abuse and First Nations communities.